kangelamw/Ang-SQL-Project/starting_with_questions.md

   - I ranked them with a window function to calculate total quantity sold per product in each `city` and `country`.

 ### Answer:
-Upon reviewing the results of this query, it confirms what we found on question 3 where the popular products are mainly in the Electronics and Apparel categories or Youtube/Google branded.
+Upon reviewing the results of this query, it <u>confirms</u> what we found on question 3 where the popular products are mainly in the Electronics and Apparel categories or Youtube/Google branded.

 #### SQL Queries:
 ```sql